Big service runs lead Scottsbluff over Gering

-It was a rocking Gering High School gym Tuesday to witness a battle between cross-town rivals Scottsbluff and Gering.
-The fans got their money’s worth as the high-energy contest saw Scottsbluff receive big service runs, including 12 points in the third set by Peyton Kriewald to help the Scottsbluff volleyball team to a 4-game win over Gering with scores of 25-22, 16-15, 25-15, 25-22.
+It was a rocking Gering High School gym Tuesday as crowds witnessed a battle between cross-town rivals Scottsbluff and Gering.
+The fans got their money’s worth as the high-energy contest saw Scottsbluff receive big service runs, including 12 points in the third set by Peyton Kriewald, to help the Scottsbluff volleyball team to a 4-game win over Gering with scores of 25-22, 16-25, 25-15, 25-22.

-Scottsbluff coach Leslie Foral said they had their ups and downs, but strong service runs was a big key to the win.
+Scottsbluff coach Leslie Foral said they had their ups and downs, but strong service runs were a big key to the win.

 Scottsbluff took control of the third set early as Kriewald had an 8-point service run, including two ace services, for a 13-2 lead.
 Scottsbluff led 16-6 before Huckfeldt had two points for Gering to cut the deficit to 16-9.
 Gering got the set back to three points at 17-14 after two Newman service points, but a kill from Austyn Andreas and Paige Horne along with five straight points from Kriewald gave the Bearcats the 25-15 third set win.